top of page

 NARRATIVE:

 The 30% design plans have been completed, reviewed by town officials & committees, and presented during a public workshop meeting.
 On March 3rd, the Town Council approved to proceed to 90% design.
 The 90% plans will be designed to accommodate undergrounding of overhead utilities in the event that funding for that aspect of the project is identified in the future.
-The Town's engineering consultants are currently working to complete the 90% plans this summer.
+The Town's engineering consultants are currently working to complete the 90% plans.
 The consultant has also been engaged to coordinate the design work of the three utilities to underground overhead lines (RI Energy, Cox, Verizon)

 PROJECT NAME: